MambaMOS: LiDAR-based 3D Moving Object Segmentation with Motion-aware State Space Model

 In this work, we rethink the issue of effectively encoding shallow temporal and spatial features and facilitating sufficient interaction among deep temporal and spatial features.
 For cases where simply concatenating timestamp information with spatial information fails to highlight the importance of temporal information, we propose an effective embedding approach named Time Clue Bootstrapping Embedding (TCBE), which emphasizes the expressive power of temporal information through attention mechanisms and enhances the mutual coupling between temporal and spatial information by treating temporal information as an independent channel separate from spatial information.

-Although TCBE can enhance the coupling between temporal and spatial information to some extent compared to the previous embedding approach, it can only be applied to shallow layers and cannot further deepen the coupling between temporal and spatial information.
+Although TCBE can enhance the coupling between temporal and spatial information to some extent compared to prior embedding methods, it is only applicable to the shallow layer and cannot further deepen this coupling.
 Recently, the work of~\cite{two_stream_mos} introduced a projection-based method and for the first time incorporated the self-attention mechanism core of transformers~\cite{transformer} into MOS, achieving better performance far surpassing the methods of the same paradigm.
 However, studies~\cite{flash_attention, mamba} have shown that the quadratic computational complexity of the transformer model in managing large input sequences presents challenges in achieving a balance between training cost and accuracy.
 Fortunately, the State Space Model (SSM) introduced by Mamba~\cite{mamba} offers a promising solution, providing us with the opportunity to achieve comparable long-range context modeling capabilities to the transformer~\cite{transformer} while maintaining linear time complexity.
 Inspired by this advancement, we proceed to develop the Motion-aware Space State Model (MSSM).
 In the designed MSSM, we decouple the aggregated point cloud features into multiple single-scan features and learn the appearance features expressed by single-scan features and the motion features expressed by the aggregated features separately.
 Then, by using the cross-product attention between these two features, we achieve spatial appearance interpretation of multiple-scan features from single-scan features and temporal information supplementation of single-scan features from multiple-scan features, thereby enabling the deep-level coupling between temporal and spatial information with the assistance of SSM and achieving linear complexity.